CS-LNU-Learning-Objectives/the-node-plattform/npm.md

 ```
 node will look for the package.json file and figure out which modules it will need to install.

 So when you install a module in your project with "npm install <name of the module>" you should also add the module name to your package.json.
 You can do this by using the flag --save or --save-dev, where --save-dev is for packages we´re just using when developing and not in production.
 That could be packages for testing, hinting, code coverage and things like that.
+[Since version > 5.0 of npm the `--save` flag will be added by default](http://blog.npmjs.org/post/161081169345/v500).
 An example of this could be:
 ```
 npm install lodash --save
 ```